A note on the $(\infty,n)$-category of cobordisms

 \begin{rem} Note that as $X^{(k)}$ is $(m+k)$-hybrid, $X^{(k)}_{\underbrace{\scriptstyle1,\ldots,1,}_{i}0,\bullets}$ is discrete for every $0\leq i< k$.
 Thus, being $(k-1)$-connected implies that $X^{(k)}_{\underbrace{\scriptstyle1,\ldots,1,}_{i}0,\bullets}$ is equal to the point viewed as a constant $(n-i+1)$-fold Segal space for every $0\leq i< k$. \end{rem}

 By the following proposition this definition satisfies the delooping hypothesis.
-In practice this allows to define a $k$-monoidal $n$-fold complete Segal space step-by-step by defining a tower of monoidal $i$-hybrid $(n+i)$-fold Segal spaces for $0\leq i<k$.
+In practice we can use it to define a $k$-monoidal $n$-fold complete Segal space step-by-step by defining a tower of monoidal $i$-hybrid $(n+i)$-fold Segal spaces for $0\leq i<k$.

 \begin{prop} The data of a $k$-monoidal $n$-fold complete Segal space is the same as a tower of monoidal $i$-hybrid $(n+i)$-fold Segal spaces $X^{(i+1)}$ for $0\leq i < k$ together with weak equivalences